2025–26 Zambia Super League

-The 2025–26 Zambia Super League is the 65th season of the Zambia Super League, the top-tier football league in Zambia, and the 20th season under the administration of the Football Association of Zambia (FAZ), in partnership with league sponsor MTN.
-The campaign began on 16 August 2025 and is scheduled to conclude on 10 May 2026.
+The 2025–26 Zambia Super League was the 65th season of the Zambia Super League, the top-tier football league in Zambia, and the 20th season under the administration of the Football Association of Zambia (FAZ), in partnership with league sponsor MTN.
+The campaign began on 16 August 2025 and finished on 24 May 2026.

-This season features four promoted teams from the 2024–25 Zambia National Division One: Mines United F.C., Mutondo Stars F.C., Nkwazi F.C., and Nchanga Rangers F.C., replacing the relegated sides Forest Rangers, Indeni, Lumwana Radiants, and Atletico Lusaka.
+This season featured four promoted teams from the 2024–25 Zambia National Division One: Mines United F.C., Mutondo Stars F.C., Nkwazi F.C., and Nchanga Rangers F.C., replacing the relegated sides Forest Rangers, Indeni, Lumwana Radiants, and Atletico Lusaka.

-Defending champions Power Dynamos return to defend their title, while traditional heavyweights such as ZESCO United, Nkana, and Red Arrows aim to contend for continental qualification spots.
+Defending champions Power Dynamos defended their title, while Red Arrows finished second to qualify for the 2026–27 CAF Confederation Cup.

 Teams

-Eighteen teams are competing in the league: fourteen holdovers from the 2024–25 season and four newly promoted from the Zambia National Division One.
+Eighteen teams competed in the league: fourteen holdovers from the 2024–25 season and four newly promoted from the Zambia National Division One.